wp-plugins/miniorange-login-openid/readme.txt

 = I tried to login with Facebook using Social Login but I got logged in with my Google Account. = This might happen during Social Login with Facebook if your primary email address registered with Facebook is of a Google Account.

+= Some of the sharing apps are not working.
+Why is that? = This issue arises if your website is not publicly hosted.
+Facebook for example looks for the URL to generate the webpage's preview for sharing.

+= I want to add Social Login/ Social Sharing to a custom location in my page.
+How can I achieve that? = To add Social Login or Social Sharing icons to a custom location, use a Shortcode.
+For further details refer to Shortcode tab in the plugin.

 = I have added miniOrange Sharing - Vertical widget to my page.
 How can I change its position in the page?  = The vertical sharing widget for Social Sharing gives a couple of options to change its position in the page and also the space between icons.
 You can align the social sharing widget on the left or right side of the page.
 You can view these options from Appearance->Widgets or editing the widget options in Customizer.